daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 ## Create the host upgrade baseline

 Log in vCenter and go to the configuration of Update manager in "Manage" > "ESXi Images".

-Once the import is finished validate by clicking OK.
+Click "Import ESXi Image..." > Browse to the location where you stored the ISO you just downloaded and click "Import".

 ![update6-1.jpg]({{site.baseurl}}/img/update6-1.jpg)

-Click "Import Esxi Image...", browse to the ISO image you just downloaded and click "Import".
+Once the import is finished validate by clicking OK.

 ![update6-2.jpg]({{site.baseurl}}/img/update6-2.jpg)